 Common Customization Mistakes to Avoid

 Another common mistake involves providing speakers with too little lead time.
 Meaningful research and content adaptation require weeks, not days.
 Booking speakers less than 30 days before your event almost guarantees generic presentations regardless of their capabilities or intentions.
+We consistently find that the best outcomes occur when speakers have at least six weeks of lead time.

 Many event planners also fail to provide speakers with adequate context about their audience.
 Sharing attendee demographics, professional backgrounds, and current business challenges enables speakers to calibrate their content appropriately.
 A presentation for C-suite executives requires different depth and focus than one for technical implementation teams.
+A room full of skeptics needs different handling than an audience already committed to AI adoption.

 Finally, some organizations assume that hiring expensive speakers automatically guarantees customization.
 Speaker fees often reflect demand and reputation rather than preparation quality.
 Always verify customization processes regardless of speaker pricing.
+Some of the most thorough preparation we've seen comes from emerging speakers eager to build their reputation, while some established names rely too heavily on their standard material.

 Measuring Customization Success